Extend your backpack with these 3 tried-and-true ways.

 After a few years of use and wash, restore the fabric's water repellent properties by using a "waterproofing" spray.

-Prepare your backpack by cleaning it well before applying a layer of waterproofing or water-repellency treatment.
+Prepare your backpack for hiking by cleaning it well before applying a layer of waterproofing or water-repellency treatment.

 Avoid spraying too much as it might potentially cause discoloration – just a layer or two will suffice.